 Probiotics are live bacteria and yeast that are considered good microorganisms for the body.
 They are the primary source of the microbiome.
-They mainly benefit the digestive and intestinal system.
+They mainly benefit the digestive and intestinal systems.
 Probiotic-rich foods include yogurt, some cereals, and fermented foods.
 Probiotics help to fight the bad bacteria in the body as well as to establish a healthy body balance.

 The body does not necessarily depend on supplements and foods which contain probiotics to remain healthy.
-However, the presence of those foods and supplements significantly help in maintaining good bacteria in the gut and intestines.
+However, the presence of those foods and supplements significantly helps in maintaining good bacteria in the gut and intestines.

 The following are ways in which probiotics help to keep your body healthy:

 - They replenish good bacteria that could be destroyed by antibiotics.